mattpodwysocki/Console-Setup/windows/README.md

 ```

 I prefer Powerline fonts for the console, in particular Menlo for Powerline, so that I get a decent experience.
 To set this, go to the properties window of the console, go to font and select Menlo for Powerline.

+### Terminus Configuration

+The [Terminus](https://eugeny.github.io/terminus/) console is a new entry in the crowded field of terminals, but this is cross platform from day one with lots of customizations.
+There are a number of built-in packages as well you can take advantage of such as clickable links, quick commands, and more, all stored as NPM modules.
+I have included my [`terminus-settings.yaml`](terminus-settings.yaml) file with all my customizations such as fonts, colors and key mappings..

 ### Cmder Configuration